loganflecke/Home-Lab/README.md

 ### **Scripts**

 - [Proxmox Network Reboot](Scripts/network_reboot.sh) is used whenever the server running Proxmox boots up to reinitialize the IP address assigned to it by the router.
+- [Domain Controller Setup](Scripts/Install-Windows-Features.ps1) promotes a Windows Server 2025 to a Domain Controller by installing Active Directory, DNS, DHCP, and NTP services.
+RDP is enabled here to enhance availability and IP addressing is configured.
+- [Lab Emulation Toolset](Scripts/Install-Emulation-Components.ps1) installs the tools necessary to execute and analyze endpoint and Active Directory attacks by installing the Elastic Agent, BadBlood, and Atomic Red Team.
+The beginnings of a network share are set up to enable seamless distribution of Elastic Agents to other domain-joined computers.

 ## **Overview**